Oil tanker breaks down in Egypt's Suez Canal, briefly disrupting traffic in the global waterway - KESQ

 Associated Press

-CAIRO (AP) — A spokesperson for Egypt’s Suez Canal says a tanker transporting crude oil broke down in the canal on Sunday, briefly disrupting traffic in the global waterway.
-The Malta-flagged Seavigour suffered a mechanical malfunction while transiting the canal from the Mediterranean to the Red Sea.
-The canal authority has deployed three tugboats which were able to tow away the tanker and allow other vessels to transit the waterway.
-Sunday’s incident was the latest case of a vessel reported stuck in the vital waterway.
-A flurry of ships ran aground or broke down in the Suez Canal over the past few years.
-The most well-known of them was in 2021 when the Ever Given, a colossal container ship, blocked the waterway for six days.
+CAIRO (AP) — A spokesperson for Egypt’s Suez Canal says a tanker transporting crude oil broke down in the canal, briefly disrupting traffic in the global waterway.
+The Malta-flagged Seavigour suffered a mechanical malfunction while transiting the canal from the Mediterranean Sea to the Red Sea on Sunday.
+The canal authority deployed three tugboats that were able to tow away the tanker and allow other vessels to transit the waterway.
+The incident was the latest case of a vessel reported stuck in the vital waterway.
+A flurry of ships have run aground or broken down in the Suez Canal over the past few years.